Cirm423/Pipelines/RNA-seq/Readme.md

 This last approach is the preferred one.

 **If only the column fq1 is filled, snakemake will run the pipeline as single end.
 If both fq1 and fq2 are filled, snakemake will run the pipeline as paired end.
 Whether SRA accession samples are considered paired or single end is determined by the *single_end* setting activation in *config.yaml*.
-This setting has no effect on local samples.
+This setting must still be set appropriately for local samples, as a few steps in the pipeline require it.
 If both SRA and fastq.gz are present, snakemake will use the fastq.**

 The last necessary column is strandedness, which **needs to be equal for all units**.
 The number equivalences can be found here: